Tips for Getting PHP to Work With Go, Rust, and C++ Using Foreign Function Interface

 crate-type = ["cdylib"]

-1. dylib – Rust shares this library with an unstable ABI, which can change from version to version (as in Go internal ABI).
+1. dylib - Rust shared library with unstable ABI, which can change from version to version (as in Go internal ABI)

-2. cdylib is a dynamic library for using in C/C++.
-This is our top choice.
+2. cdylib is a dynamic library for useing in C / C ++.
+This is our choice.

 3. rlib – Rust static library with rlib extestion (.rlib).
 It also contains metadata used to link various rlibs written respectively in Rust

-Then, we compiled it using cargo build --release.
-And in the folder target/release we saw the .so file.
-This would be our dynamic library.
+Let’s compile: cargo build --release.
+And in the folder target / release we see the .so file.
+This will be our dynamic library.
+C++

 // in php_cpp_ffi.cpp